 Vaidehi Yoga: Designing a service system for a live practice

 A real business with real retention.
-I designed the full customer arc from first discovery to long-term retention as founder, sole designer, and the person accountable for every outcome.
+As the founder and sole designer, I designed the entire customer journey from first discovery to long-term retention, leading the research, design, and iteration on a live service.

 ROLE